Ezekiel bread dates back to biblical times. It is made of sprouted grains and legumes and is a good fiber, protein, and complex carbohydrate source.

 - It contains higher levels of vitamin C, folate, and beta-carotene

-- Lesser carbs which mean good for weight loss
+- Ezekiel bread carbs are lower, which means good for weight loss

 Ezekiel Bread Benefits